Afri Art Fashion Show

 Africa Art Fashion Show is an annual international fashion week, held in Kampala, Uganda, that highlights African culture in a series of fashion shows, events, educational seminars, and workshops.
 The event features collections that reflect the traditions of Africa and the local designers in Uganda.

 History

 Started in 2022 by Nalwoga Cerinah Kasirye, the event focused on marginalised girls and youths who managed to come up with unique designs for the show with an African touch.
-In 2023, Ms Nalwoga Cerinah, used the show as a platform fight stigma against vitiligo.
-The most recent event took place at MOTIV.
+The second edition was held on July 15, 2023 at Motiv in Bugolobi, Kampala, and combined a runway show with an art exhibition.
+At that edition, Nalwoga used the show as a platform against the stigma faced by people with vitiligo, with models who have the condition walking the runway.